 - Stick to a schedule.
 Dogs like to know what to expect from you and their environment.
 Try not to stray too much from his daily routine.

 - Take your little friend to the vet.
 If you’re not quite sure what’s causing your dog’s stress or you simply can’t make him feel better, a trip to the vet may be in order.
 Your dog’s symptoms could very well be linked to an underlying illness.

 Stress can wreak havoc on the body and well, just like humans, dogs can behave unpredictably when they are under stress and that can result in dangerous situation.
 Do your best to address telling signs in your dog as soon as you notice something is not quite right.

 Tailored Pet Services is proud to offer dog-walking and pet-sitting service on a set schedule, so your pup’s stress can be reduced both by exercise and a regular routine to break up the time he may spend inside at home.
-Check out our monthly package rates here.
+Contact us to learn more about our monthly packages.